 I previously worked in residence life at three other universities where much of my work was focused on residential education and staff selection and training.
 I joined CMU in September 2014.
 During my interview process, I was so impressed with everyone I met and with how invested everyone is in their work.
 I was also eager to gain more experience relating to community standards and wanted to return to Pittsburgh, where I was born and raised.

-What are you looking forward to most in becoming a housefellow for the Residence on Fifth?
+What are you most looking forward to most in becoming the Housefellow for the HamSco communities?

 Share one of your most prized CMU memories.